cath0906/gettingandcleaningdataproject/CodeBook.md

 *The whole process of creating the tidy dataset from the UCI HAR datasets was coded and documented in run_analysis.R script.*

-*The script will only return the tidy dataset.
-Exporting (ie. csv file) of the tidy dataset should be done outside the created R script.*
+*The script will export the final tidy dataset in your working directory in a text file format (final_tidy_data.txt)*